Updated on 2/12/2021

 Yea, yea, yea, you order unagi.
 I get it, you like that it is slathered and buried in a sweet soy sauce.
 That ingredient you like so much is a fresh water eel, so how about trying something from the ocean where you can actually taste the ingredient.
 If that sounds like it’s doable, anago is what you’ll want to try.
 Just a FYI, I didn’t even like it at first (I was team unagi at first), but now I love it.
 It is one of my goto’s when done correctly which is cooked in a soy-based marinade and topped off with either a (ni)tsume (eel/soy based sauce) or with what I like, a dash of shio (salt).

 I can not remember the last time I ordered unagi (fresh water eel), but anytime I can find anago (salt water eel), I’m ordering it.

-From big-eye to yellowfin tuna, to ultimately hon-maguro or the “true” tuna, bluefin. can be a mind-blowing experience for anybody who has never had good maguro.
+From big-eye to yellowfin tuna, to ultimately hon-maguro or the “true” tuna, bluefin can be a mind-blowing experience for anybody who has never had good maguro.
 To be clear, I’m not talking fatty cuts of chu/o-toro, but the “standard” (lean akami cuts).
-Outside of that, I highly suggest you try it “zuke” or marinated to “nikiri (a shoyu, sake, mirin sauce brushed on), no additional dipping is necessary since the chef already did it for you
+Outside of that, I highly suggest you try it “zuke” or marinated to “nikiri (a shoyu, sake, mirin sauce brushed on), and no additional dipping is necessary since the chef already did it for you.

-The Portuguese love sardines for good reason (12lbs per person on average).
+The Portuguese love sardines for good reason, they are delicious (12 lbs. per person on average).